 - 2 tablespoons maple syrup honey or brown sugar also work

 - ¼ cup plain yogurt

 - 2 tablespoons butter melted; coconut oil also works

 - 3 tablespoons brown sugar coconut sugar also works

 - 3 tablespoons all purpose flour almond flour also works

 - ½ cup chopped pecans

-- Microwave the butter and mix in the flour, brown sugar and pecans.
+- Topping - Microwave the butter and mix in the flour, brown sugar, and pecans.
 Sprinkle evenly over the sweet potatoes.

-- Return to the oven for 5-10 minutes, keeping a careful eye that the pecans don't burn.
-Streusel should be melted and buttery.
+- Second bake - Return to the oven for 5-10 minutes, keeping a careful eye that the pecans don't burn.
+The streusel should be melted and buttery.
+Enjoy!

 - Reheat on a baking sheet at 350°F for 10-20 minutes, until heated through.